hhxsv5/laravel-s/README.md

             \App\Jobs\Timer\TestCronJob::class, // Override the corresponding method to return the configuration ],
         'max_wait_time' => 5, // Max waiting time of reloading
+        // Enable the global lock to ensure that only one instance starts the timer when deploying multiple instances.
+        'global_lock'     => false,
+        'global_lock_key' => config('app.name', 'Laravel'),
     ],
     // ...
 ];